Finding a Good Match When Adopting a Dog

 Brownie, Male

-Shepherd Mix, 4 years
+Shepherd Mix, 1 year 4 months

 This 1-year-old Shepherd mix is equal parts gentle giant and affectionate cuddle bug!
 At 52 pounds (and growing!), Brownie is a total sweetheart who's ready to lounge by your side, showering you with adoring looks and plenty of kisses.